moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/S3-new-worlds.md

   inferred scalars, and black-hole magnetospheres are GR objects whose sub-Riemannian treatment needs the flux lift rebuilt on curved spacetime.
 Recorded as a genuine frontier, not attempted with toy stand-ins here.

+## Correction (2026-07-12, from the S4 boundary audit)

+Testing every census null against T96's own magnetopause (`t96_mgnp`): the entire null population sits in a shell < 1 R_E OUTSIDE the model boundary, and inside its valid domain the model is null-free at every IMF Bz probed ([-9, +3] nT).
+The shell nulls barely respond to Dst (|dB| <= 0.03 nT per 30 nT) because the ring/tail currents are interior.
+The census stands as anatomy of null structure in a realistically shaped non-force-free field — NOT as standing nulls of the valid model interior.
+Blog Part 6 and `S4-null-collider.md` carry the full statement.